-We’d like to take a moment and acknowledge that Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) are not the same medical condition.
-That said, in the “eyes” of the life insurance industry, these two separate medical conditions will essentially be viewed and treated as the same.
+We want to take a moment and acknowledge that Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) are not the same medical condition.
+However, in the “eyes” of the life insurance industry, these two separate medical conditions will essentially be viewed and treated as the same.

-We here at IBUSA have chosen to combine our discussion of these two different diseases within the same article and will use the term ADHD and ADD interchangeably.
+For this reason, we here at IBUSA have chosen to combine our discussion of these two different diseases within the same article and will use the terms ADHD and ADD interchangeably.

 Can I qualify for life insurance after I’ve been diagnosed with Hyperactivity Disorder (ADHD) and/or Attention Deficit Disorder (ADD)?

 It is possible to qualify for life insurance after being diagnosed with Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD).
 Still, the terms of the policy and the premiums you will be required to pay may be affected by your condition.

 The terms of a life insurance policy will depend on the insurer and the specific details of your situation, including the severity of your condition, your age, and any other underlying health conditions you may have.